-This chapter provides procedures to install and remove the driver software for all of the Windows Operating Systems supported by the AT-2973SX, AT-2973T, and AT-2973T/4 adapters.
+This chapter provides procedures to install and remove the driver software for all of the Windows Operating Systems supported by the AT-2973SX, AT-2973T, AT-2973T/4, and AT-VNC10S adapters.
 In addition, it describes how to display and change adapter properties including power management options.
 This chapter discusses the following topics:

-- □ "Installing the Windows Driver Software" on page 88 - G "Removing the Device Drivers" on page 97
+- □ "Supported Versions of Microsoft Windows" on page 88 - □ "Installing the Windows Driver Software" on page 89 - □ "Removing the Device Drivers" on page 97